TurcoRiccardo/CI2024_project-work/README.md

 - double negative
 - exponential of the logarithm
 - logarithm of the exponential
+- square root of the square
+- square of the square root

 ## Initial Population
 The algorithm generate a random initial population with minimal dimension of the Individual equal to the number of value in the X dataset